Professor Loretta Baldassar

 - BSc PhD W.Aust.

-- Loretta Baldassar is Professor in Anthropology and Sociology at UWA and an Adjunct Principal Research Fellow at Monash University.
+- Loretta Baldassar is Professor and Discipline Chair of Anthropology and Sociology at UWA and an Adjunct Principal Research Fellow at Monash University.
 Her research and teaching areas include migration, transnational families and Australian society.
 Loretta initiated migration studies in Anthropology when she became a staff member in 1996.
-Since then she has contributed to the development of this research and teaching into a core area of expertise through several initiatives including the co-founding of the WA Migration Research Network (MRN), the Transnationalism, Racism and Citizenship Studies (TRACS) Fledgling Centre and Migration and Diversity Studies Discipline group as well as the funding and appointment of a Cassamarca Lectureship in Italian migration studies, an ARC Linkage Postdoctoral Fellowship on Italian migration in WA and an EU Marie Curie Postdoctoral Fellowship on Transnational Families.
+Since then she has contributed to the development of this research and teaching into a core area of expertise at UWA through several initiatives.
+These include co-founding the Mobilities and Belonging MoB Network and the WA Migration Research Network (MRN), the Transnationalism, Racism and Citizenship Studies (TRACS) Fledgling Centre and the Migration and Diversity Studies Discipline group as well as the funding and appointment of a Cassamarca Lectureship in Italian migration studies, an ARC Linkage Postdoctoral Fellowship on Italian migration in WA and an EU Marie Curie Postdoctoral Fellowship on Transnational Families.
 Loretta has supervised a steady stream of postgraduate research students working on migration related topics.
 She has been first-named Chief Investigator on an ARC Discovery Transnational Families project and an ARC Linkage Italian Lives in WA project and co-Chief Investigator on an ARC Linkage Australian Diasporas Project and NH&MRC Vietnamese Mental Health project as well as several smaller grants.

 - Key research

-- Loretta has published extensively on transnational migrants, families and caregiving including, Transnational Families, Migration and the Circulation of Care (with Merla, Routledge 2013; Families Caring Across Borders (with Baldock & Wilding, Palgrave 2007), Intimacy and Italian Migration (with Gabaccia, Fordham Uni Press 2011) as well as many book chapters and journal articles (including in the Journal of Ethnic and Migration Studies; Family Studies; Intercultural Studies; Identities; Modern Italy; Australian Sociology; Mediterranean Studies; ANZJ Psychiatry).
+- Loretta has published extensively on transnational migrants, families and caregiving including, Transnational Families, Migration and the Circulation of Care (with Merla, Routledge 2014; Families Caring Across Borders (with Baldock & Wilding, Palgrave 2007), Intimacy and Italian Migration (with Gabaccia, Fordham Uni Press 2011) as well as many book chapters and journal articles (including in International Migration; Journal of Ethnic and Migration Studies; Family Studies; Intercultural Studies; Identities; Modern Italy; Australian Sociology; Mediterranean Studies; ANZJ Psychiatry).
 Loretta is a leading scholar on Italian migration to Australia and her publications include Visits Home (MUP 2001), which won the 2001 Victorian Premier’s Community Relations Award and From Paesani to Global Italians (with Pesman, UWAP 2005) which was short-listed for the NSWs Premier’s History Prize.
 Loretta served a term as Director at the Monash University Centre in Italy (2009-2011) where she began research projects on second generation migrants in Italy and student study abroad.
-Her current publications projects include China in the World (McGill Queen’s Press) and Refugee Protection and the Role of Law (Routledge).
+Her current publications projects include Refugee Protection and the Role of Law (Routledge, forthcoming 2014) and Chinese in Europe (Palgrave, forthcoming 2014) as well as a special issue on migration and emotions in the Journal Emotion, Space and Society (with Paolo Boccagni) and a special issue on Migration and ICTs in the Journal Global Networks (with Mihaela Nedelcu, Raelene Wilding and Laura Merla).

 2011 Baldassar, L & Gabaccia, D. (eds) Intimacy and Italian Migration Gender and Domestic Lives in a Mobile World, New York: Fordham University Press.